lucid-brndmg/cyclone-online-editor/README.md

 *Please do not touch any files that ends with `_manifest` inside that directory since these files are generated automatically.*

 #### Cyclone's Language Config
-In case Cyclone adding new keywords and operators, there is a file called `resource/cyclone_spec.json` that contains all cyclone's existing keywords, literals, types, options and operators.
+In case Cyclone adding new keywords and operators, there is a file named `resource/cyclone_spec.json` that contains all cyclone's existing keywords, literals, types, options and operators.

 If cyclone added new keywords in the future, remember to update this file.